thierjonathan/Web-Development-winter-2024-Pizza-Ordering-System/README.md

+# Pizza-Ordering-System
+This website was developed as part of the Web development module by Bryan Austin Suharta, Thierry J.J.
+Ong and Ryan X.F.Zebua. the website offers a wide range of services. it allows customers to place orders, track their order status, and receive deliveries.
+Backers can view the list of pizzas to prepare, while drivers manage deliveries efficiently.
 # EWA Docker Setup
 You know about [Docker](https://www.docker.com) and Docker is running on your system?
 You do not want to mess up your system by installing a web server and all the fancy software you need for EWA?